customer service final

 The customer experience encompasses every interaction with your product or service, with any employee whether in-person or otherwise, with any of your apps or technology, etc. It even includes the moments they think about your brand (hopefully with fondness) or discuss it with others.

-And yet there is a huge variance in how much effort businesses commit to dedicated customer service teams.
-This is especially true for “contact us” types of customer service.
+There is a huge variance in how much effort businesses commit to dedicated customer service teams.
+This is especially true for "contact us" types of customer service.
 These are the options customers have to contact the company in case of a question or issue, including phone numbers, email addresses, and live chat.

 What have the employees on the other end been trained to do?
 Do they know how to answer questions?
 Diffuse anger?
 Upsell?
 Escalate issues to other departments?